pf_lampadine2

 The primary goal that mutual funds can set for themselves with regard to transparency is to help investors make their choices in an informed manner, give them a chance to actively participate in the process of sustainable development, whether through a contribution to the environment, social welfare or through the governance policies of Society.

-Crucially, the inclusion of the SFDR legislation, which places new disclosure obligations on funds, has fundamentally changed the approach of investment funds to sustainability.
-The goal the EU wants to achieve through the SFDR is to ensure that those affected by the new sustainability disclosure requirements will have to publish on their sites information about the policies they have adopted to integrate sustainability risks and any impacts these might have on the performance of financial products.
+It is essential to emphasize that the introduction of the SFDR, which imposes new disclosure requirements on funds, has radically changed the approach of investment funds to sustainability.
+The EU's goal with the SFDR is to ensure that those affected by the new sustainability disclosure requirements publish information on their websites about the policies they have adopted to integrate sustainability risks and any impact these may have on the performance of financial products.

 Transparency for investment funds also can be Currency in transparency of the management process and transparency to investors: